daghanacay/AWS_GlueETL_workshop/README.md

 We will start querying our data using Athena.
 Athena is great way to do exploratory data analysis over unstructured data in S3.
 After initial investigation we will apply multiple transformations to data using Sagemaker Notebooks.
 You can start by going to [Step2](../Step2/README.md)

-## Step 3 Productionize the ETL pipeline
+## Step 3 Productionize the ETL pipelne
 We will take our Sagemaker notebook and build an automated ETL pipeline using Workflows.
 Workflow will kick in every day at 6:00am UTC and apply all transformations to the data.
 This section will finalize our workshop.
 You can start by going to [Step3](../Step3/README.md)

 > WARNING It is very important that you clean your workspace before you leave since Glue end points costs ~$50 per day.
-Please visit
+Please see [Cleanup](./CleanUp/README.md)